Information from other agencies

 Self-Directed Support Scotland is a one stop shop for National Guidance on SDS for people who use social care and services, carers and health and social care practitioners.

-Panetworkscotland is a new website for Personal Assistant employers and Personal Assistants where you'll find lots of information about employment responsibilities and learning opportunities.
+Panetworkscotland is a website for personal assistant employers and personal assistants where you'll find lots of information about employment responsibilities and learning opportunities.

 MECOPP have produced a guide which has been translated into everyday language to make Self-Directed Support as accessible as possible for people who do not speak English as a first language.
 It should be used by interpreters and translators to ensure the language of Self-Directed Support is translated consistently for everyone in Scotland speaking Bengali, Chinese, Punjabi and Urdu.
-They have now also produced a short animation which gives a basic introduction to SDS, the pathway to be followed and the options available.
+They have now also produced a short animation which gives a basic introduction to SDS and the options available.
 The video voiced in five languages - English, Bengali, Cantonese, Punjabi and Urdu - can be selected from the DVD menu.

 A British Sign Language version of the documents is now available.